mukulgosavi/Incident-Response-and-Handling/README.md

 Incident Handling Scenario We will investigate a cyber attack in which the attacker defaced an organization's website.
 This organization has Splunk as a SIEM solution setup.
 Our task as a Security Analysis would be to investigate this cyber attack and map the attacker's activities into all 7 of the Cyber Kill Chain Phases:

-Reconnaissance Phase
+Reconnaissance
-Exploitation Phase
+Weaponization
-Installation Phase
+Delivery
-Action on Objective
+Exploitation
-Command and Control Phase
+Installation
-Weaponization Phase
+Command and Control
-Delivery Phase
+Actions on Objectives

 **The Incident Handling Life Cycle**: